SUGAR GLIDER/SUGAR BEARS BASICS

 Q: What is their lifespan?
 Gliders live 10-15 years, so they are a long commitment.

 Q: Can they be with other pets?
 Because of their size, they should always be supervised if they are around other pets.
-We don’t recommend you leave pets unsupervised, not matter how tame your dog or cat is.
+We don’t recommend leaving pets unsupervised, no matter how tame your dog or cat is.
 Some gliders don’t mind other animals, some hate them.
 Depending on the gliders - they all have their own personalities and preferences.

 Q: Sugar gliders are nocturnal?
 Yes, they sleep during the majority of the day and are active at night.
 Towards the late afternoon and evening, they will become active and playful.
 It is best to start bonding with them during the day/afternoon and after you have bonded you can join in their playtime with them at night.